aristanetworks/anta/docs/README.md

   nrfu   Run ANTA tests on devices
 ```

-!!! warning
+> [!WARNING]
-    The ANTA CLI options have changed after version 0.11 and have moved away from the top level `anta` and are now required at their respective commands (e.g. `anta nrfu`).
+> The ANTA CLI options have changed after version 0.11 and have moved away from the top level `anta` and are now required at their respective commands (e.g. `anta nrfu`).
 This breaking change occurs after users feedback on making the CLI more intuitive.
 This change should not affect user experience when using environment variables.

 ## Documentation